-Executive Summary
+Summary

-The report aims to contribute to a discussion of the new medical insurance system for retired Columbia Officers.
+This report aims to contribute to a discussion of the new medical insurance system for retired Columbia Officers.
 An understanding of that arrangement is generally limited.
 Its financial workings are non-transparent.
+Its multi-dimensionality inhibits a holistic perspective.
 And there is a general unfamiliarity with the series of gradual decisions over the years which have unintentionally affected current and prospective retirees in a serious manner.